hiking in peru

 “THE MOUNTAINS ARE CALLING AND I MUST GO”

-Peru is, without a doubt, a country made for hikers.
-Among so many hiking trails to choose from, we select list the 20 most popular ones.
+Peru is, without a doubt, a country made for hikers, and you can travel safely in Peru.
+Among so many hiking trails to choose from, we select the 20 most popular ones.
 But keep in mind that they are not the only ones to enjoy, there are many routes already unexplored.
 However, we hope this list has been helpful when choosing a hike to your liking.
-Some of these are not that crowded, and you will have the complete experience to enjoy of tourism in Peru and its nature charming.
+Some of these are not that crowded, and you will have the complete experience to enjoy of tourism in Peru and its charming nature.
 The team of Machu Travel Peru wishes you an incredible experience and that you enjoy all the splendor of Peru, the magic Inca Andean country.

 Peru has so much to offer, it can be hard to know where to start.
 With many years of experience in the tourism sector, Machu Travel Peru is happy to help with anything regarding your trip to Machu Picchu and any tours around it.
 Make your Machu Picchu experience an unforgettable one!